Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

+There are no states at ghost number less than $-1$.
+At higher ghost numbers, the $c$ ghost can become entangled inside integrals over wedge states, so the general state is characterized by a function of several variables in the time domain.
+After Laplace transform, these can be thought of as functions of several $K$ variables, so the state at ghost number zero is specified by an $F(K)$ and an $F(K_1,K_2)$, the state at ghost number one by $F(K_1,K_2,K_3)$, and so on.
+Therefore the $KBc$ subalgebra is a type of algebra of functions of several variables.
+Presently it is unclear how it should be understood precisely as an infinite dimensional algebra.
+However, our understanding of the wedge algebra will be sufficient for most purposes.

-Now that we have a simple algebraic setup, it is hard to resist playing around a bit and seeing if we can find any solutions.
-You might notice that the field $c$ itself almost looks like a solution, except for the factor of $K$ which appears between the two $c$s when computing the BRST variation.
-This can be remedied by multiplying by $K$.
-Therefore
+Let us take a first look at classical solutions.
+One might notice that the field $c$ itself almost looks like a solution, except for the factor of $K$ which appears between the two $c$s when computing the BRST variation.
+This can be remedied by multiplying by $K$, so that

 is a solution to the equations of motion.
-This is an example of a so-called {\it residual solution}.
-Residual solutions are interesting as a kind of foil to test how analytic solutions work, but for present purposes it is enough to say that they are not physically meaningful.
-However, if we simply add $c$ we get something more interesting:
+This is a so-called {\it residual solution} \cite{IdSing}, and is not physically very interesting (see lecture 4).
+However, if we add $c$ we get something more significant:

 This is a solution for the tachyon vacuum.
-Unfortunately the solution is not normalizable, in a similar way as the identity string field, and we cannot meaningfully compute the action to verify Sen's conjecture.
-If we substitute the solution into the action we encounter formal correlation functions on cylinders with vanishing circumference.
-These cannot be mapped to the upper half plane without regularizing the vanishing circumference, and the result depends on how the regularization is implemented.
-But there is another way to check that the solution represents the tachyon vacuum.
-We can see if it supports nontrivial physical fluctuations.
-For this we investigate the cohomology of the shifted kinetic operator
+Unfortunately the solution is not normalizable, in a similar way as the identity string field.
+To verify Sen's conjecture we should substitute the solution into the action, but doing this leads to a correlation function on a ``needle-like" cylinder whose circumference is strictly zero.
+A cylinder with vanishing circumference cannot be mapped to the upper half plane, so there is no way to unambiguously compute the correlation function.
+However there is another way to check that the solution represents the tachyon vacuum.
+We can show that linearized fluctuations do not contain physical open string states.
+This requires investigating the cohomology of the shifted kinetic operator

 It is interesting to consider how this operator acts on the string field $B$: